nla-group/snn/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 SNN is a fast exact radius neareast neighbor search algorithm.
 It uses singular value decomposition to reduce the search space and speedup euclidean calculation with BLAS level 2 routine.
 SNN enjoys faster speed with trivial python implementation compared to KDtree and Balltree in scikit-learn package.
+In this repository, we open source the C++ code of SNN with simple Cmake installing procedure.

 ### Installation

-We open source the C++ code with simple Cmake installing procedure.
 SNN has dependencies on CBLAS and LAPACK, ensure install them before formally installing SNN.
 LAPACK is [available from GitHub](https://github.com/Reference-LAPACK/lapack).
 LAPACK releases are also [available on netlib](http://www.netlib.org/lapack/).

 Install SNN simply by, please modify the ``CMakeList.txt`` file according to your LAPACK location.
 ```sh